Power Over Pain

 Pain is a complex and evolving condition with remodeling of neurological structures, epigenetic adaptations, and biological, behavioral, environmental, and societal influences.
 The healthcare community has a history of poor outcomes for chronic pain that have frustrated both patients and providers.
 Interprofessional care that addresses health and wellness across physical, mental, and social domains is the most effective way to treat chronic pain.
 At 11th Street Family Health Services we developed Power Over Pain using the current available knowledge about how pain works and how best to help people faced with it.Power Over Pain is based on the framework shown below:

 The top of the diagram represents the goal of treatment: people who are using supportive healthcare services as they self-manage their pain with little or no opioid use.
-To reach this goal, people in pain need education, mentorship for behavioral change, help addressing cognitive-affective and social factors, and an understanding of the roles various healthcare providers serve in their health and wellness.The middle of the diagram depicts an interprofessional team that includes the person in pain.
+To reach this goal, people in pain need education, mentorship for behavioral change, support addressing cognitive, affective, and social factors, and an understanding of the roles various healthcare providers serve in their health and wellness.The middle of the diagram depicts an interprofessional team that includes the person in pain.
 All members of the interprofessional team collaborate to arrive at unified goals and a unified plan of care.
 This differs from a multidisciplinary approach where people in pain see different professionals who are not functioning as a cohesive team, each providing different goals and treatment plans leaving the person in pain to sort through an often overwhelming amount of information and action items.
-Good communication among professionals, the person in pain, their family, and other stakeholders is essential in forming the collaboration needed for efficient and effective care.Each pillar at the bottom of the model represents a different area of research important for chronic pain management.
-While each team member specializes in their discipline, everyone should have broad knowledge of all areas so that they can effectively situate their expertise within the fabric of the whole patient and a holistic treatment approach that will prepare people in pain for a resilient path forward.
+Good communication among professionals, the person in pain, their family, and other people involved is essential in forming the collaboration needed for efficient and effective care.Each pillar at the bottom of the model represents a different area of research important for chronic pain management.
+While each team member specializes in their discipline, including the person in pain as an expert on themself and their pain experience, everyone should have broad knowledge of all areas so that they can effectively situate their expertise within the fabric of a holistic treatment approach that will prepare people in pain for a resilient path forward.

-In the video below some of our patients share what they have learned about chronic pain.
+In the video below some of our participants share what they have learned about chronic pain.
 They have messages for other people in pain and for healthcare providers.

 Learn more about participant feedback and Power over Pain in our article Power over pain - An interprofessional approach to chronic pain: Program feedback from an medically underserved population